jayqi/jayqi/README.md

 ### Hi! 👋

 I'm Jay.
-I'm a data scientist, and I currently live in Oakland, California.
+I'm a data scientist, and I currently live in Washington, DC.
 I mostly program in Python and R. In a former life, I was an aerospace engineer and wrote a lot of MATLAB.

 :sparkles:&nbsp;&nbsp;&nbsp;&nbsp;**Open Source Projects**